- Read More

-Your secondary function/role as a Field Engineer will be as a Rifleman performing general combat duties.
+Your secondary function/role as a Field Engineer will be as Infantry (Rifleman) performing general combat duties.

 This trade is available to both Regular Force and Army Reserve Soldiers and is lead by Officers from the Corps of Royal New Zealand Engineers (RNZE).

 Job on Camp

 As a Field Engineer, your time spent on camp will consist of continuous training with the Army’s latest equipment.
 You will head out on exercises throughout New Zealand practicing combat engineering skills that will help the Army move effectively around the battlefield.